-NABERS ratings are expressed as a number of stars, for example:
+NABERS ratings are expressed as a number of stars, as follows:

-NABERS ra ting Performance comparison 6 stars ★★★★ k ★★ M arket leading building performance 5 stars ★★★☆ k x Ex ccellent building performance 3 stars ★★★ М arket average building performance
+NABERS rating Performance comparison 6 stars ★★★★★ Market leading building performance 5 stars ★★★★ Excellent building performance 3 stars ★★★ Market average building performance

-An accredited NABERS Energy or Water for Offices rating is awarded when the National Administrator certifies a rating completed by an Assessor.
+An accredited NABERS energy or water rating is awarded when the National Administrator certifies a rating completed by an Assessor.
 The National Administrator may independently audit the rating and assist in resolving complex technical issues.